zenlm/zen-musician/README.md

 ## News and Updates

-* **2025.01.30 🔥 Inference Update**: We now support dual-track ICL mode.
-You can try to prompt the model with a ref song.
+* **2025.01.30 🔥 Inference Update**: We now support dual-track ICL mode!
+You can prompt the model with a reference song, and it will generate a new song in a similar style.
+Try it out!

 * **2025.01.30 🔥 Announcement: A New Era Under Apache 2.0 🔥**: We are thrilled to announce that, in response to overwhelming requests from our community, **YuE** is now officially licensed under the **Apache 2.0** license.
 We sincerely hope this marks a watershed moment—akin to what Stable Diffusion and LLaMA have achieved in their respective fields—for music generation and creative AI. 🎉🎉🎉